Watch the flower

 Pay attention to detail

 A large male bee patrolling campanulas is probably a leafcutter bee, Megachile willughbiella.
-To make sure, follow him as he flies, as he will settle regularly in a sunny, exposed place after bouts of patrolling (above).
+To make sure, follow him as he flies, as he will settle regularly in a sunny, exposed place after bouts of patrolling (below).

 A little bee flying from leaf to leaf, settles and walks sideways along the edge of the leaf briefly, like she is checking it, flies to the next leaf and then starts cutting an oval shape piece with her jaws.

 Just finishing cutting the piece.
 Note that the same leaf has two other cut pieces.